-Little seedlings that pop up can be transplanted and I had even given many away to neighbors and other people who wanted some for their gardens.
+Little seedlings that pop up can be transplanted, and I have even given many away to neighbors and other people who wanted some for their gardens.

-Last winter took a toll on many of them but the ones drawing some warmth from being nearest the house and protected by larger shrubs survived and are once again spreading throughout the yard with a little help from my hands.
+A particularly harsh winter took a toll on many of them, but the ones drawing some warmth from being nearest the house and protected by larger shrubs survived and are once again spreading throughout the yard with a little help from my hands.

 #8.
 Encore Azaleas

 We have several types of azaleas in this yard, and while they all put on a magnificent show each spring, these encore azaleas bloom once or twice more during the year, lending extra color to the gardens.

 I have continued to plant more of these encore azaleas when replacing other types of shrubs.
 Why have a flowering bush that only blooms once if you can have the same type that blooms more often?